-Covid-19 forced most non-essential workers to switch to working from home, and recruiters are no different.
+Covid-19 forced most non-essential workers to switch to working from home.
 Recruiting teams had to quickly adapt, refine processes, and create new ones to make interviewing and hiring work virtually.
 This will certainly continue into 2021, and possibly beyond, as over 70% of professionals agree that virtual recruiting is becoming the new standard.

 There are plenty of pros to virtual recruiting.
 Productivity and connection are made easier by existing tools, like video chat platforms for interviews and applicant tracking systems for online assessments.
 Communication with your team is simplified via programs like Microsoft Teams and Slack.
 In fact, technologies like the ones mentioned above are shown to reduce time-to-hire by 50%.